djhahe/TicTacToe/README.md

 #react-tic-tac-toe
 =================
 ## Gameplay and Functional
+#### 1. Gameplay
 A React implementation of Tic Tac Toe for two players.
 First palyer move with X, second player move with O. The game end when one met the win condition.
+#### 2. Setting
 User can setup board size and condition to win in setting dialog.
+#### 3. History
 The application also kept track the state of the game while playing, then show up the history when game ended.
 User can click history line to watch their move.
+#### 4. Play new game
+User can click "Play again" button to start a new game
+#### 5. Winner alert and highlight win row
+When game ended, an alert shown up the winner and highlighted win row

+## Code, struture and components
+#### 1. Code
+* The code using ES6/JSX syntax.
+* Using webpack to bundle.
+* Style with scss
+#### 2. Struture

+#### 3. Components

 ## Algorithm